Proven-SA---Original

 • No real estate tax in Saudi Arabia

 The foreign investment opportunities in Saudi are constantly growing.
 Vision 2030 is the initiative to decrease dependence on oil and create new streams of income for the country, this includes the growing of the private sector.
-There have been many foreign investment opportunities availed through this on a long term basis.
+There have been many foreign investment opportunities availed through this on a long-term basis.
 Projects are constantly being announced and opportunities are available in many sectors.
-Below are some current project opportunities:

 Misconception 4: Complying with Saudization is difficult